-A liver biopsy involves inserting a needle into your child’s right upper abdomen to obtain a small piece of your child’s liver to be tested in Pathology.
-This procedure may be performed on a specialised medical ward, in the radiology department or operating theatres under sedation or a general anaesthetic.
+A liver biopsy involves inserting a needle into your child’s right upper abdomen to get a small piece of your child’s liver to be tested in Pathology.
+This procedure may be done on a specialised medical ward, in the radiology department or in an operating theatre under sedation or a general anaesthetic.

 Why would my child need a liver biopsy?

-A liver biopsy is a procedure that will be performed on your child to determine whether there is any underlying liver disease or damage, and also what might be causing it.
+A liver biopsy is a procedure that will be done to help determine whether your child has any underlying liver disease or damage.
+It is also used to find out what might be causing the damage.
 Your doctor will explain the exact reason for doing the biopsy.

 How is it done?

 - Your child will need to have recent blood test results available.
-These bloods will often be taken the day of biopsy to ensure your child is in the best health for this procedure.
+These bloods will often be taken on the day of biopsy to make sure your child is in the best health for this procedure.

-- A cannula will be inserted to ensure intravenous access is available if intravenous fluids or pain relief is required.
+- A cannula will be inserted to make sure intravenous access is available if intravenous fluids or pain relief is needed.

 - A special needle is used to remove the liver tissue through a tiny incision in the skin.

 - Your child will return to their bed space with a sandbag or pressure bandage over the biopsy site to add pressure and minimise bleeding.
-They will be encouraged to lie on their right side.
+Your child will be encouraged to lie on their right side.

-- Observations including heart rate, breathing rate and blood pressure will be taken frequently to monitor your child closely.
-Your child is encouraged to rest in bed for 6 hours after the biopsy and until review by medical staff.
+- Your child’s heart rate, breathing rate and blood pressure will be checked often.
+Your child will need to rest in bed for 6 hours after the biopsy and until review by medical staff.

 - Your child may have something to drink when they are awake and have been reviewed.

-- Children are kept overnight in hospital after the liver biopsy to monitor for potential complications, and are discharged the next morning if well.
+- Children are kept overnight in hospital after a liver biopsy to monitor for potential complications.
+They will then be discharged the next morning if well.

-- The biopsy dressing must remain intact for 24 hours post biopsy.
-Please let nursing staff know if you have any concerns with your child so that appropriate care can be given.
+The biopsy dressing must remain intact for 24 hours after the biopsy.
+Please let nursing staff know if you have any concerns about your child so that appropriate care can be given.

 Are there any risks involved?

-As with any procedure there are risks involved.
-Complications from the liver biopsy are uncommon.
+Like any procedure, there are risks involved.
+Complications from the liver biopsy are not common.
 Some serious but rare complications are bleeding, infection and puncture of the lung or gallbladder/bile tubes.
-Pain at either the biopsy site or in the right shoulder is more common, and your child will be given pain medication as needed and assessed regularly.
+Pain at either the biopsy site or in the right shoulder is more common, and your child will be given pain medication as needed and then be assessed regularly.